-A broad and undefined variety of works may also be eligible for protection under Belgian copyright legislation, provided that these works are original (i.e., demonstrate the personal stamp of the author).
+A broad and undefined variety of works may also be eligible for protection under Belgian copyright legislation, provided that these works are original (i.e. demonstrate the personal stamp of the author).

 Technical inventions can be protected by way of a Belgian or a European patent.
 European patents are applied for via a single, harmonised procedure at the European Patent Office.
 However, once a European patent is granted, the applicant currently receives a bundle of independent national patents, which are not centrally enforceable.
-It is important to note that in 2023 a new system of European patents with unitary effect ("unitary patent") is likely to come into effect, offering a unique patent title in up to 25 EU member states.
-Such Unitary Patent can be applied for at the European Patent Office and will be centrally enforceable before a new supranational court called the Unified Patent Court ("UPC").
-Importantly, the UPC will in principle also have jurisdiction for existing and future European patents.
-The UPC will have a division in Belgium, where patent cases will be heard in English, Dutch, French & German.
+It is important to note that a new centralised system of unitary patents is likely to come into effect in the near future.
+This will make it possible to protect technical inventions by obtaining a Unitary Patent in 25 EU member states (with the exception of Spain, Poland and Croatia) at the European Patent Office, which will be centrally enforceable before the Unified Patent Court, a local division of which will be established in Belgium as well.